Hospital Imaging Call: (509) 575-8022

 The best defense against some of today's most deadly diseases lies in early detection.
-From ultrasound to radiology, CT scans to nuclear medicine, state-of-the-art technology plays a significant role in successful recovery.
+From ultrasound to radiology, CT scans to nuclear medicine, technology plays a significant role in successful recovery.

-Memorial's fully digital special procedures lab features the new Advantix LCA+, which is used to pinpoint the location of blood vessel blockages and to guide the placement of balloons and stents during angioplasty.
+Yakima Valley Memorial's digital special procedures lab features the new Advantix LCA+, which is used to pinpoint the location of blood vessel blockages and to guide the placement of balloons and stents during angioplasty.
 It is also used to study other types of vessel and organ pathology in other anatomical areas, such as the kidneys or brain.

 Nuclear medicine can help determine how organs and bones are functioning.
 It can be used to diagnose fractures, cancer, arthritis, heart function, kidney function and thyroid uptake.

-Acquired at a cost of approximately $3 million, the new unit has been manufactured by Siemens specifically to combine a larger bore or opening for patients and a shorter electromagnet that supplies high-field power (1.5 Tesla) for higher quality images.
+The unit has been manufactured by Siemens specifically to combine a larger bore or opening for patients and a shorter electromagnet that supplies high-field power (1.5 Tesla) for higher quality images.

-The new unit provides up to four times more signal-to-noise ratio over traditional MRI designs, giving doctors more detail for making decisions about healthcare, especially for heavier or more muscular patients with higher body mass.
+It provides up to four times more signal-to-noise ratio over traditional MRI designs, giving doctors more detail for making decisions about healthcare, especially for heavier or more muscular patients with higher body mass.

 Computerized tomography is a medical diagnostic tool that allows the visualization of internal structures within the human body using a specific section or cutting image of the body.
 This aids physicians in diagnosing disease, viewing internal abnormalities and assessing the extent of trauma damage.
-Memorial Hospital performs more than 7,000 CT scans annually including:
+Yakima Valley Memorial performs more than 7,000 CT scans annually including: